 For example, at the time of cashing a cheque at any bank, the cheque is produced at the counter from where customers get a token.
 The token number is entered into the token book as well as at the back of the cheque by the attending clerk.
 The cheque is then passed on to the ledger clerk who verifies the credit balance in the customer's account and makes a debit entry.
 The cheque is then sent for verifying the signature of the customer and then it is passed for payment to the customer.
 The cashier makes the payment to the cashier.
-The constitution is the token and records it in the cash register.
+The coshier makes the payment to the customer makes the payment to the customer and records it in the cash register.